York Road Literacy and Employment Initiative

 After coding and analyzing our data, we found that participants thought the resources and the workshops were very helpful.
 Most importantly, 7 of our 14 workshop attendees obtained employment.
 Eventually, the literacy resources will be housed on the GEDCO/CARES website for future workshops.

 In summer 2017, my undergraduate research assistant Morgan Lenhoff, a graduate student from the Loyola Clinical Centers (LCC), Dereka Ross, and I collaborated with the LCC in Belvedere Square to host a second round of workshops.
 Volunteers from Loyola's Office of Technology joined the team as we used literacy resources developed spring 2017 WR325 Professional Writing service-learning students.
 Nine of 20 workshop attendees got jobs.
 Combined, the 2014 and the 2017 workshops helped 16 of 34 workshop participants (47%) find employment.
+In spring 2018, a student from my Professional Writing course, Ikechukwu Sharpe, produced 10 Tips for a Successful Interview as a service-learning project with GEDCO/CARES.

 Read more about my community work in Baltimore in the October 2011 issue of the Loyola College Newsletter and in chapter 6 of Partners in Literacy: A Writing Center Model for Civic Engagement.